Virus vaccine put to final test in thousands of volunteers

 Moderna said the vaccination was done in Savannah, Georgia, the first site to get underway among more than seven dozen trial sites scattered around the country.

+In Binghamton, New York, nurse Melissa Harting said she volunteered as a way “to do my part to help out.”

+“I’m excited,” Harting said before she received a study injection Monday morning.
+Especially with family members in front-line jobs that could expose them to the virus, “doing our part to eradicate it is very important to me.”

-Several other vaccines made by China and by Britain’s Oxford University earlier this month began smaller final-stage tests in Brazil and other hard-hit countries.
+Several other vaccines made by China and by Britain’s Oxford University began smaller final-stage tests in Brazil and other hard-hit countries earlier this month.

 But the U.S. requires its own tests of any vaccine that might be used in the country and has set a high bar: Every month through fall, the government-funded COVID-19 Prevention Network will roll out a new study of a leading candidate -- each one with 30,000 newly recruited volunteers.